-The Yellow-collared Mini Macaws are more easily trained than the larger macaws, and are more often recommended as house pets than the other macaws.
+The Yellow-collared Mini Macaws are more easily trained than the larger macaws, and are more often recommended as house pets than the other species of macaws.

 However, as with many of the mini macaw members, this parrot must be well socialized as a youngster to prevent him or her from becoming a “one person bird”.

 They are a playful, animated bird, but can become very noisy.
 They are very curious and easily excitable.
 They have the potential of becoming excellent talkers – which would help in diverting their vocal tendencies into words instead of noise.

 They can become nippy, if it is not discouraged when young.
 Training is important to teach them manners and acceptable behavior.